-At the country level further contradictions between the input demographic and stock data were found due to unexpected estimated flows that they produced.
-For example, during 200510 the demographic data imply net migration for Poland of +55 thousand (WPP2010) or -70 thousand (WPP2012).
+Contradictions between the input demographic and stock data were discovered due to the unexpected estimated flows they produced.
+In the remainder of this section, a couple of these are highlighted.
+First, during 2005-10 the demographic data imply net migration for Poland of +55 thousand (WPP2010) or -70 thousand (WPP2012).
 These differences contradict the large increases in the UN stock data of Polish born in major destinations countries over the same period, such as the UK and Germany.
 As the estimation methodology is crude global demographic account, the increases in Polish stocks in the UK and Germany are matched with estimated flows from reported decreases in Polish born populations in the stock data, mainly in France, the US and Canada.
-Only small amounts of flows from Poland are estimated when the WPP2012 data are used, as the methodology is constrained to the implied net migration (-70 thousand) in the demographic data.
+Only small amounts of flows from Poland to the UK or Germany are estimated when the WPP2012 data are used, as the methodology is constrained by the population, birth and death data to allow only 70 thousand migrants to leave Poland over the period.
+Second, in the United Arab Emirates the total male population given in WPP2010 is 5.22 million whereas the UN2013 and UN2015 stock data the male foreign born populations are 5.46 million, 0.24 million higher than the total population.
+With these combinations of demographic and stock data the flow estimation procedure produces negative flows and hence the results are not presented in the remainder of this paper.